Projects

 NWO SURF Pop-Up Project: Grond voor Wonen (2017-2018)

 This project explores land policy of Dutch municipalities, including a nation-wide survey.
+The project budget is 50,000 Euro.

 INHaLE seed money (2017-2018)

 This project focuses on risk perception towards natural hazards, and (in)action and decision-making.
+The seed money entails 5,000 Euro.

 FUTURE DELTAS: FLOOD-PREP (2017-2018)